4awpawz/trio/README.md

 * [Front Matter](#front-matter) will parse as HTML comments and wont break your markup's formatting.

-* Built in support for SASS as well as CSS.
+* Support for SCSS/SASS as well as CSS.

 * `Permalinks` are automatically generated for all internal links and are derived from an index.html file's parent folder name or an .md or .html file's name.
 See [URLS](#urls) for more information.